serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

 We create the Duct by calling the companion object with an input type - `Duct[RabbitMessage]`.
 At this point our Duct has a type of `Duct[RabbitMessage, RabbitMessage]`.
-Later on we are doing some transformations using the `map` operator:
+Later on we are doing some processing using the `map` operator:

 * acknowledge the message
 * retrieve the message body